-Editor’s note: We’ll be updating this list of the best MSI laptops regularly as new ones launch.
+Editor’s note: We’ll keep this list of the best MSI laptops updated as new options launch.

-To determine which MSI laptop works best for you, you might first want to understand the branding.
+The key to selecting the right MSI machine for your needs is understanding the complex naming scheme.
 We won’t go into too much detail here, but essentially you can figure out what a laptop is intended to do by looking at the first letter:

 - G – Gaming